Skip to content

 mint build

-The bundle includes the migrations package — installs apply them automatically.
+The bundle includes the migrations package because it lives under src/mint_plugin_panel_designer/.

 Where you've landed